Allaway11/uci-heart-failure/README.md

 in the ensemble to avoid overfitting.
 Due to the lightweight resource requirements of the models, training of the model occurs on server start up.

-The models can be trained and benchmarked by running the following command:
+The models can be trained and benchmarked by running the following command from the repo root:

 ```bash
 python -m train